dvm81/interest-matchmaker/README.md

 ```

 - **Matching step (match_content_to_users function):**
   - For each user, their interests are used to query the inverted index.
-Content items that meet the threshold criteria and haven’t already been matched are added to the user's list of matches.
+Content items that match the interest (type, value) pair and meet the threshold criteria are added to the user's list of matches.
   - **Example Output:**

 If a user named "John" is interested in the "UK" (`('country', 'UK')`), and there are two content items that match this interest (and threshold criteria is met), the output might look like this: